-- Reliable financing of investment, innovation, trade is important requirement for the real economy and economic expansion, respectively; - The higher the risk of financing and investment, respectively, the higher risk premium/cost of capital - Central bank is ultimate lender to banks... - Instabilities occur in all market economies - partly cyclical - partly structural - should be transitery Welfens www.eiiw.eu (2013)
+- Reliable financing of investment, innovation, trade is important requirement for the real economy and economic expansion, respectively; - The higher the risk of financing and investment, respectively, the higher risk premium/cost of capital - Central bank is ultimate lender to banks... - Instabilities occur in all market economies - partly cyclical - partly structural - should be transitory.J.J.
+Welfens www.eiiw.eu shock spillover of the crisis into the real economy